jinwuxia/ENRE/readme.md

 After analysis, ENRE finally outputs the resovled entities and dependencies in **JSON**, **XML**, **DOT** files in new-generated **beego-out/** directory.

+# References

+You can reference the following papers if you use ENRE or want to learn more about it.

+    @inproceedings{2020ase-jin,
+        title={Exploring the Architectural Impact of Possible Dependencies in Python Software},

+        author={Jin, Wuxia and Cai, Yuanfang and Kazman, Rick and Zhang, Gang and Zheng, Qinghua and Liu, Ting}, booktitle={2020 35th IEEE/ACM International Conference on Automated Software Engineering (ASE)}, pages={1--13},
+        year={2020},
+        organization={IEEE}
+        }

+    @inproceedings{2019icse-jin,
+      title={ENRE: a tool framework for extensible eNtity relation extraction},

+      author={Jin, Wuxia and Cai, Yuanfang and Kazman, Rick and Zheng, Qinghua and Cui, Di and Liu, Ting}, booktitle={Proceedings of the 41st International Conference on Software Engineering: Companion Proceedings}, pages={67--70},
+      year={2019},
+      organization={IEEE Press}
+    }

 [**ENRE video introduction**] (https://www.youtube.com/watch?v=BfXp5bb1yqc&t=43s)

 License
 ----